vivekcsein/create-backend-server/src/docs/packages.md

 # Create the project from scratch

 <p>
-create a folder ( name = create_backend_server)
+Create a folder ( name = create_backend_server)
 </p>

 <p>
-initialize the node project and create package.json using this command on terminal and choose blank template.
+Initialize the node project, create package.json using this terminal command, and choose a blank template.
 </p>
 <p>